 Experts would recommend you backup your WordPress site before updating anything in case something breaks in the process.
-I’ve recently observed, however, that the more regularly you update your theme and plugins, the lesser the chance for breakage.
+I recently observed, however, that the more regularly you update your theme and plugins, the lesser the chance for breakage.

 Furthermore, ever since I moved to Siteground, I have not experienced any update errors and downtimes.
 Unlike with my old web host (where my blog would just constantly crash through every single update like an old Windows computer), I never had any issues nor fear of updating my WordPress now with Siteground.
 And even if I encounter errors, I’m confident that Siteground’s 24/7 customer support is always available to help me through any technical issues.

 So you’re done tidying up blog posts, categories, theme, and plugins.
 Now make sure that your sidebar, navigation, footer, and other site-wide sections would reflect your decluttered blog content.
 Make it easy for readers to navigate through your posts and main pages.
 Your sidebar is a prime spot on your blog so make the most out of that space and remove elements that are not important.